pyokosmeme/GenX/synthesizer_protocol.md

 - Constraint: No generic praise.

 **STEP 3: THE VISUAL ARTIFACT (Main Post)**
+- **Header:** strictly format as `[PILLAR: {Insert Pillar Name}]`.
 - Create a standalone text block designed to be screenshotted.
 - **Format:** Choose one:
   - "Notes App" style bullets.
   - Markdown Table ("Hype vs. Reality").
   - "Code Snippet" style logic.
 - **Length:** Under 200 words.
-- **Structure:** First line is the thesis.
-No external links.
+- **Zero-Click:** No external links in the artifact.
-- **Constructive Check:** If the tone is purely critical, add a "What to do about it" footer.
+- **Constructive Check:** If *Mode: Constructive* is active, the footer must contain a "Next Step" or "Try This."

 **STEP 4: PREDICTION**
-- Predict which metric this post will drive most (Bookmarks vs. Replies) and why.
+- **Hypothesis:** Which metric will this drive most (Bookmarks vs. Replies)?
+- **Reasoning:** One sentence explaining why.
+- **Adjustment:** Suggest one micro-tweak to the format if this prediction fails.

 Awaiting input.
 ```
+V. Operational Safeguards
+A. The Constructive Ratio
+The Rule: For every 2 "Critical" posts (debunking, gap analysis), you must post 1 "Constructive" post (Playbook).

+Enforcement: When prompting the LLM for the 3rd loop, explicitly type Mode: Constructive in the chat.

+B. Asset Durability
+Backlog Location: Store all artifacts in [Notion / Obsidian / GDoc].

+The Harvest: Once a week, take the top 2 artifacts (by Bookmarks) and tag them as "Evergreen."
+Expand these into newsletters or internal memos.

 VI.
-Implementation Checklist
+Implementation Checklist (Time-Boxed)
-Daily (The Loop)
+Daily Loop (Total: ~75 mins)

-[ ] Scan: 15 mins reading "Titans" in the 3 Pillars.
+[15m] Scan: Read "Titans" in your 3 Pillars.
+Look for the gap.

-[ ] Engage: 3 "Sniper Replies" to warm the account.
+[15m] Engage: Post 3 "Sniper Replies" using the LLM drafts to warm the account.

-[ ] Create: Generate 1 "Visual Artifact" using the Master Prompt.

-[ ] Post: Upload the screenshot of the artifact (plus text version in Alt Text).
+[30m] Create:

+Run System Prompt.

+Generate Visual Artifact.

+Screenshot it (or format it in a Notes app).

+Post with Alt Text.

-[ ] Garden: 1 hour later, reply to comments.
+[15m] Garden: 1 hour later, reply to comments and "Like" high-quality replies.

+[Log]: Enter the post data into your Logging Schema.

-Weekly (The Review)
+Weekly Loop (Sunday)

-[ ] Audit: Identify Top 3 posts by Bookmarks.
+Review: Identify Top 3 posts by Bookmarks.

-[ ] Harvest: Move "Evergreen" concepts to your long-form backlog.
+Harvest: Move winners to the Evergreen Backlog.

-[ ] Calibrate: Check your "Constructive Ratio."
-Are you too negative?
-Adjust next week's prompt.
+Calibrate: Check your Constructive Ratio.
+Too negative?
+Force Mode: Constructive for the next 2 days.

-### Immediate Next Step
+### Next Steps

-1.  **Save** this markdown file.
+1.  **Save this file.**
-2.  **Paste** the "v2.5 Master System Prompt" (Section V) into your LLM.
-3.  **Test Run:** Feed the LLM a current "Titan" post from your timeline and verify it produces the **Gap Analysis**, **Sniper Replies**, and **Visual Artifact** correctly.
+2.  **Fill in the "Personality Module":** When you are ready, we can draft the specific instructions for "Alexandra" (or your chosen persona) to paste into Section IV.1.
+3.  **Create the Log:** Set up a simple Google Sheet or Notion table using the schema in Section III.B.
+4.  **Run:** Execute the first loop.